medtray/StruBERT/README.md

 ## Table Similarity experiments

-This part is related to suing StruBERT for table similarity.
+This part is related to using StruBERT for table similarity.

 ### Data